SEAP Southeast Asia Pilot-1

 Rocks in the channel

-These rocks are visible at all tides and are clearly marked with an isolated danger beacon.
+You can see these rocks at all tides and an isolated danger beacon marks them clearly.
 Used as a navigation aid transiting Chong Koh Yao, keel vessels should always pass well clear to the north.

 • F